Groumy/Groumy.github.io/_drafts/going-black.md

 ## Player facing rolls

-I love player facing rolls, because I found it easier on me to improvise  and I have the impression that it empowers the players.
+I love player facing rolls, because I found it easier to improvise and prepare for the game.

+I also have the impression that it empowers the players.

 There's a difference between getting hit by the BBEG because :
 * I (_a player_) rolled poorly on my dodge attempt; vs